lennart-rth/Live-Earth-Wallpapers/README.md

 ### Installation
 1. Download latest release and unzip it.
+2. `chmod +x install.sh`
-2. Place it somewhere appropriate.
+3. Place the folder somewhere appropriate.
 For example in `/usr/bin/`
-3. Execute `install.sh` and pass all the parameter you want for your Desktop image.
+4. Execute `install.sh` and pass all the parameter you want for your Desktop image.
 E.g. `install.sh -s meteosat-11 -z 3`
-4. That's it!
+5. That's it!
 You can test your installation by calling the binary with `-dir` set to `./`.\
 E.g. for Linux `./changeBackground -dir ./`

 <details>